Your Guide to Email Compliance Regulations - Updated 2024

 Use Clear Subject Lines

-Crafting subject lines with clarity is a crucial tip to promote transparency and reduce the risk of regulatory scrutiny.
+Clear subject lines are crucial to promote transparency and reduce the risk of regulatory scrutiny.
 Instead of using deceptive tactics to entice opens, it is both ethical and compliant with regulations like the CAN-SPAM Act to create subject lines that genuinely preview the email's content.

-Therefore, marketers should avoid clickbait, sensationalism, or any attempts to manipulate recipients into opening emails.
+Therefore, marketers should avoid clickbait, sensationalism, or attempts to manipulate recipients into opening emails.

-To effectively implement this tip, marketers should focus on crafting subject lines that provide an honest and clear representation of the email's content.
+To effectively implement this tip, marketers should focus on crafting subject lines that accurately represent the email's content.

 Avoiding all-caps, excessive punctuation, and misleading language is essential for building recipient trust.

-Check out our list of Spring Sale email subject lines that are compliant with regulations.
+Check out our list of Spring Sale email subject lines compliant with regulations, and our cold email subject lines blog.

 Don’t Send Unnecessary Emails